 Providing a great escape from your regular routine (excuse the pun), escape rooms are a great way to spend a few hours with your friends and fellow residents.
 They challenge you to work as a team, to think in ways your normal life never requires you to do, and provide a great deal of frustration when you can’t work out the clues!
 Regardless, Escape Rooms are seriously fun and there are a few locations back open now including Escape Dublin on Aungier Street and Adventure Rooms just off Parnell Street.

 For movie-lovers out there, the return of cinemas has been much-anticipated!
 The Lighthouse Cinema in Smithfield is a fantastic place to spend the evening and can be accessed by the Red Line Luas from right outside Point Campus.
-While film production has stopped in most countries and very few movies being released, Lighthouse have used this as an opportunity to screen some classic rewatchable movies you wouldn’t normally get to watch on the big screen.
+While film production is ramping up again and there are plenty of new releases, Lighthouse still screen some classic rewatchable movies you wouldn’t normally get to watch on the big screen.
 For another great cinema experience, The Odeon in Point Village is right around the corner from Point Campus and is also screening some classics like Harry Potter!